DuncanBetts/Flask-SocketIO/docs/index.rst

 In the above example, the client callback function will be invoked with two arguments, ``'one'`` and ``2``.
-If a handler function does not return any vallues, the client callback function will be invoked without arguments.
+If a handler function does not return any values, the client callback function will be invoked without arguments.

 Sending Messages
 ----------------